 Once we have installed Ubuntu, we can install other required packages for Nextcloud.

 If you are setting up Nextcloud on localhost, you can follow these steps without any problems.
-If you are a small or big company, you need to have a server with a static ip address.
+If you are a small or big company, you need a server with a static IP address.

 Create a Ubuntu Server on Digitalocean

-You’ll asked to type your password.
-Simply copy the password from the email sent to your registered email id and paste it here.
+You’ll be asked to type your password.
+Copy the password from the email sent to your registered email id and paste it here.

-For security purposes, the default password must be changed when you login on the server for the first time.
+For security purposes, the default password must be changed when you log in to the server for the first time.
 So after you are logged in to your server, you’ll be asked to retype your current password and enter a new password.